 If the member has not had a BCE but has had an RBCE (from 6 April 2024), they will have had a 'deemed RBCE' in respect of their pre-commencement pension.
-They should have received an RBCE statement from the pension scheme in which their first RBCE after 5 April 2024 occurred.
-The statement had to be sent within three months of the actual RBCE which triggered it, or yearly if an ongoing pension was payable.
-It should detail the monetary amount of LSA and LSDBA used up by the pre-commencement pension.
+They may have received an RBCE statement from the pension scheme in which their first RBCE after 5 April 2024 occurred.
+The statement should detail the monetary amount of LSA and LSDBA used up by the pre-commencement pension.